Rabies Day Out

 (12:50 – 13:03)

 And it’s just heartbreaking.
-And you can see all the caretakers there, and they’re all crying.
+And you can see all the caretakers there, and they’re all kind of crying.
 But one of the symptoms of furious rabies is the diaphragm will rapidly go in and out violently.

 (13:04 – 13:12)